ipfs-shipyard/react-idm-wallet/README.md

 Type: `function`

-A factory that creates a function that maps any data, state or mutators from a IDM Wallet to props that will be passed to the wrapped component. **From now on**, we will call the factory and the returned function **`createMapWalletToProps`** and **`mapWalletToProps`** respectively.
+A factory that creates a function that maps any data or functions from a IDM Wallet to props that will be passed to the wrapped component. **From now on**, we will call the factory and the returned function **`createMapWalletToProps`** and **`mapWalletToProps`** respectively.

 ```js
 const createMapWalletToProps = (idmWallet) => (ownProps) => ({});